masneyb/cavedbmanager/README.md

 and you should see the generated documents.

 docker-compose sets up three different containers: a database, a web server and a worker container for building the various documents.
-The web container communicates with the worker container via a named pipe.

 Note: During initial startup, it will download about 2-3 GB of data, and it will transform some of the GIS data.
 On my laptop with an i7 processor, it takes about